sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 }
 ```

-Same as for the MySQL connector, we have some information on the database and how to connect to it via it's uri.
+Same as for the MySQL connector, we have some information on the database and how to connect to it via its URI.
 Let's have a look at the three most interesting things in this configuration:
-- `topics`: This is the list (comma separated) of kafka topic the sink connector will be listening to.
+- `topics`: This is the list (comma separated) of kafka topics the sink connector will be listening to.
 - `writemodel.strategy`: The [strategy][5] used to insert the data into the MongoDB.
 - `change.data.capture.handler`: The CDC handler that will interpret the MySQL data to transform it in a MongoDB format.
    It reproduces the change as if it occurred in Mongo.

 In this example I didn't use the `post.processor.chain` which can be used instead of the CDC Handler to transform the
-data by applying one after the other a list of post processors (to filter the fields, rename them and more with your
+data by applying one after the other a list of post-processors (to filter the fields, rename them and more with your
 own custom ones).

 ## Conclusion